corda/corda/docs/source/corda-configuration-file.rst

     :exportHibernateJMXStatistics: Whether to export Hibernate JMX statistics (caution: expensive run-time overhead)

-    :runMigration: Boolean on whether to run the database migration scripts.
-Defaults to true.
+    :runMigration: Boolean on whether to run the database migration scripts at startup.
+Defaults to false.
+                   If migration is not run, the node will check if it's running on the correct database version.

     :schema: (optional) some database providers require a schema name when generating DDL and SQL statements.
                  (the value is passed to Hibernate property 'hibernate.default_schema').